match-stick-model/ambassadors/README.md

 # Welcome to the ambassadors repo for the matchstickmodel

 This is the first page that will tell you about how the ambassador program works.
 It's going to be an overview and a simple guide.
-You will be told how to submit ideas, how to monitor the stages of proposals by looking at the 'projects' in the top tab.

-We'll explain how to submit a suggestion through the 'issues' tab, how to keep track of where funding is being awarded and the milestones that projects have met.
+We can create teams so only approved Ambassadors can work here but the work can be transaprent.

+A good example for SLAs or metrics Ambassadors are meant to meet can be included in the projects board.
+There is a board for each role...

+* content creators
+* meetups
+* moderators
+* translators

+You will how to apply and about the different roles on this page.
 This is a page we'll need to write copy for.
-It's the landing page for funding.
+It's the landing page for ambassadors.